 All vehicles and equipment must be routinely inspected for fuel and oil leaks, kept in good working order and serviced regularly.
-Leaking equipment must be repaired immediately or removed from the EMPr of Construction & Management of Activities - Eagle Towers SA (Pty) Ltd. 19
+Leaking equipment must be repaired immediately or removed from the Site.

-Site.
 When servicing equipment, drip trays must be used to collect the waste oil and other lubricants.
 Drip trays must also be provided in construction areas for stationary plant (such as compressors) and for "parked" plant (such as scrapers, loaders, vehicles).
 Drip trays will be kept free of water that will float the oil to overspill.
 All drip trays / bungs to attain a 120% capacity of the plant fuel / oil capacity.

-Appropriate 2.5 kg (minimum requirement) dry powder SABS approved and service certified firefighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site.
+Appropriate 2.5 kg (minimum requirement) dry powder SABS approved and service certified fire-fighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site.